interconnectit/remembermenot/README.md

 ## Description

-Completely remove the "Remember Me" option from the WordPress Login form.
 The "Remember Me" option is useful to keep you logged into your WordPress account on your personal computer.

 However, if it is used on a public, or non-secure computer then, as it will leave an account logged in on the computer for 2 weeks, it can expose your site to unauthorised users.